 The SVG (Scalable Vector Graphics) format is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
 Developed by the World Wide Web Consortium (W3C), the SVG format is designed specifically to work with web technologies, making it the ideal choice for incorporating graphics into websites and applications.

 Unlike raster images (such as JPEG, PNG, and GIF), which are made up of a grid of pixels, vector graphics are composed of mathematical equations that define shapes, lines, and curves.
 This means that vector images can be scaled to any size without losing quality, making them perfect for responsive web design and high-resolution displays.
-Additionally, SVG files are typically smaller in file size than pixel-based images, offering an advantage in terms of web performance.

 This is part of a series of articles about image formats